 For a base aquatint, aim for a density of dots that will cover between 40% to 50% (not more than 50%) of the plate surface.
 (Aim for a FINE MIST OF DOTS not a total covering).

 Create marks on top of the aquatinted plate with Crisco, oil crayon, Scotch tape or acrylics; during etching these marks will remain lighter in tone.
 You may create successive layers of tone all the way from white via various layers of grey to black according to how long you etch the plate.

 Or try dissolving some of the sprayed plate surface with water; you will get amazing random wash effects.
 After etching, any fatty deposits (Crisco or oil crayon) need to be washed off with soapy water.
-Acrylics can be stripped using soda ash or a citrus-based solvent (see below), or left on the plate for printing.
+Acrylics can be stripped using soda ash or a citrus-based or other safer solvent (see below), or left on the plate for printing.

 Tip: If you don't have a spray booth like the one shown here, improvise by filling a spray mist bottle with thinned Z*Acryl hard ground and simply spritz the plate.
 The effect will be more speckled, but it works!